-Analysis | What’s up with Mitch McConnell’s brinksmanship on the debt ceiling?
+Analysis | What’s up with Mitch McConnell’s brinkmanship on the debt ceiling?

 The federal government spends more than it takes in.
 That’s why you hear lawmakers (the loudest voices of which are usually Republican) talk about how concerned they are that a particular piece of legislation will add to the deficit, the annual difference between what the government spends and takes in.

 Over time, under leadership of both parties, those annual deficits have compiled into a pretty large debt.
-The national debt actually grew exponentially during the Trump presidency, approaching World War II levels at 128 percent of the gross domestic product.
-The debt started to spike even before the coronavirus pandemic forced President Donald Trump and GOP lawmakers to spend trillions to stop the economy from cratering, as Republicans’ tax plan failed to reap as much revenue as they projected it would.
+The national debt actually grew exponentially during Donald Trump’s presidency, approaching World War II levels at 128 percent of the gross domestic product.
+The debt started to spike even before the coronavirus pandemic forced Trump and GOP lawmakers to spend trillions to stop the economy from cratering, with Republicans’ tax plan failing to reap as much revenue as they had projected it would.

 Congress controls government spending; that’s its main job.
 In 1917, Congress decided to give itself more control over how much the government can borrow relative to its debt.
 It created a law that restricted the Treasury Department from borrowing above a certain number without Congress’s approval — creating the debt ceiling.
 When the national debt approaches that limit, the Treasury Department needs Congress to pass a law giving it more borrowing authority to keep the government going.